 My mother has six daughters so certain things were always bought in bulk.
 Most people immediately think of toilet paper and Tampax.
 Yes, but no. I am referring to presents.
 Gifts.
 Specifically, Christmas gifts.
-My mother bought us gifts in bulk and has been since the ‘70s.
+My mother bought gifts in bulk and has done so since the ‘70s.
 It is the same concept as buying a shirt in every color.
 If it fits and you like it, by god you’re getting six.
-This shopping tactic was most likely borrowed from her grocery-buying habits trying to feed a family of ten.
+This shopping tactic was most likely borrowed from her grocery buying habits trying to feed a family of ten.
 She didn’t just buy two cans of everything, she bought a whole case.

 And he didn’t.
 As the oldest child in a Depression-era broken home, Dad was lucky to get a spot in the soup line in LaCrosse, and often begged at the back doors of restaurants for leftovers.
-The idea of Christmas for Dad was pretty non-existent.
-With his own family of eight kids, Dad saw to it that Christmas was a two-day present pile and cookie-fest.
+For Dad, the idea of Christmas was non-existent.
+Later, with his own family of eight kids, Dad saw to it that Christmas was a two-day present pile and cookie-fest.

-To expedite my Dad’s wishes, Mom was his little shopping elf.
-I cannot imagine how exhausting that must have been, buying multiple presents for eight kids, but she did it, and on Christmas mornings, the pile of packages under the tree was delightfully obscene.
+To expedite my Dad’s Christmas wishes, Mom was his little shopping elf.
+I cannot imagine how exhausting that must have been, buying multiple presents for eight kids, but she did it, and beginning on Christmas Eve the pile of packages under the tree was delightfully obscene.

-When we started leaving home for college and jobs, the idea of buying individually selected presents for all of us girls was starting to sour on Mom, so Gifts in Bulk! was born in the Broihier household.
-It was a practical maneuver that also held entertainment value.
+When we started leaving home for college and jobs, the idea of buying individually selected Christmas presents for all of us girls was starting to sour on Mom, so Gifts in Bulk! was born in the Broihier household.

-With these successes, Mom’s gifting mechanism was in place and became the modus operandi for many years.
+With these successes, Mom’s gifting mechanism was in place and became the giftus modus operandi for many years.
 It must have been liberating to think of just one gift for all us girls, and then send it across the country with carefree holiday abandon.
 Over the years I received Christmas boxes with an array of creative items, often with a decidedly food-related theme.
-There were ceramic coffeecake pans and shiny red Panini grills, wrought iron kitchen shelves and miniature lemon trees, handmade Mexican salad tongs and heavy glass ice buckets.
+In addition to a few dozen sturdy cookies, there were ceramic coffeecake pans and shiny red Panini grills, wrought iron kitchen shelves and miniature lemon trees, handmade Mexican salad tongs and heavy glass ice buckets.
 Mom was Williams-Sonoma’s dream customer, buying often and in multiples.

 When my two brothers married, their wives were added to Mom’s gift list.
-One year there were eight of us girls across the country, from Portland Maine to Seattle, Washington, wearing identical white sleeveless summer robes with blue piping on the collar, feeling very much like Grace Kelly at the Cape, all juicing oranges with our identical new electric Braun juicers.
+There were eight of us girls across the country, from Portland Maine to Seattle, Washington, wearing identical white sleeveless summer robes with blue piping on the collar, feeling very much like Grace Kelly at the Cape and all juicing oranges with our identical new electric Braun juicers.

 Thankfully, Books in Bulk! began just after Gifts in Bulk! was an established success.
 It was almost a relief knowing I was no longer singled out as the recipient of books about quiet girls with hidden strong constitutions.
 The new titles reflected my mother’s tastes at the time.
-During Mom’s ‘70s psychology phase (which followed her Zen phase), we all got an Alfred Adler book, which looked important on my dorm room bookshelf but to this day I haven’t read.
-We all received The Family of Man in hardback and The Meaning of Life.
-And after a spurt of marriages in the family, we all got Stephen Covey’s The 7 Habits of Highly Effective Families.
-This was soon followed by What do you Really Want for Your Children? by Wayne Dyer.
-More recently we received Eating Animals by Jonathan Safran Foer.
-Mom is now a vegetarian.
+During Mom’s ‘70s psychology phase (which followed her Zen phase), we all got an Alfred Adler book, which looked important on my dorm room bookshelf but to this day I still haven’t read.
+We also received The Family of Man in hardback and The Meaning of Life.
+And after a spurt of marriages in the family, we all got Stephen Covey’s The 7 Habits of Highly Effective Families, which was soon followed by What do you Really Want for Your Children? by Wayne Dyer.
+More recently we received Eating Animals by Jonathan Safran Foer since Mom is now a vegetarian.

-As the years went by there were gifting snafus.
+As the years went by there were a few gifting snafus.
 “Mims dear, did you get a cookbook last year on casseroles?”
-Mom asked me while I was home for a weekend.
-I must have had a confused look on my face because she scooted off down the hall to her bedroom closet to forage through a large green plastic bin full of surplus gifts.
-She emerged with the cookbook and another one on desserts.
+I must have had a confused look on my face because Mom scooted down the hall to her bedroom closet to forage through a large green plastic bin full of surplus gifts.
+She emerged with the missing cookbook and another one on desserts.
 Part of a set.
 I had Appetizers and Salads to look forward to the following Christmas.

 It is a nifty thing having a stash of gifts in your closet.
 If any of us was home for an extended visit and looking a little bored, Mom would say “I have just the thing!”
-She’d navigate her sturdy black shoes to the bedroom to rummage through the bin for something to delight us like children easily amused with a small toy.
-One summer she placed a small box on my lap that held a ceramic bowl in the shape of a tomato from Thomas Jefferson’s Monticello gift catalog.
+Navigating her sturdy black shoes to the bedroom, she’d rummage through the green bin for something to delight you like a child easily amused with a small toy.
+One interminable summer day she placed a small box on my lap that held a ceramic bowl in the shape of a tomato from Thomas Jefferson’s Monticello gift catalog.
 “It’s for ketchup,” she said, one of her favorite foods.
+I smiled.
 I found it was best to play along and look thrilled with whatever I got.
-Not all my sisters can pull that off.
+Not all of my sisters can pull that off.

-On my last visit back to Michigan, I acquired another cookbook from the green bin and an embroidered white Orvis Christmas sweater, as tasteful as a Christmas sweater can possibly be.
-Having generous parents means you must be a gracious recipient, so I marvel at how pretty it is and pack it into my bag.
-As I headed for the car, Mom felt I didn’t have enough stuff yet, so she tried to give me another Christmas coffeecake pan, but there are only so many of those I can use.
+On my last visit back to Michigan, I acquired yet another cookbook from the green bin plus an embroidered white Orvis Christmas sweater, as tasteful as a Christmas sweater can possibly be.
+Having generous parents means you must be a gracious recipient, so I marveled at how pretty it was and packed it into my bag.
+As I headed for the car, Mom felt I didn’t have enough stuff yet, so she tried to give me another Christmas coffeecake pan, but there are only so many of those a person can use.
 I gently mention that one of my sisters must not have gotten hers.